alexelbert/catch-chronicle/README.md

 ![My Catches](/docs/screenshots/my-catches-page.png)

 #### Reusable Components
-- Asset component that's function is an asset e.g image along with optional features like a loading spinner.
+- **Asset** component that's function is an asset e.g image along with optional features like a loading spinner.
-- Avatar component displaying a avatar image along with text that is optional, can also customize source and height.
+- **Avatar** component displaying a avatar image along with text that is optional, can also customize source and height.
-- MoreDropdown component used for creating different dropdown menus, both profile related and generic use for editing e.g.
+- **MoreDropdown** component used for creating different dropdown menus, both profile related and generic use for editing e.g.
-- NavBar component that is reusable with a user friendly interface that includes conditional rendering depending on the users authentication status.
+- **NavBar** component that is reusable with a user friendly interface that includes conditional rendering depending on the users authentication status.
-- NotFound component, renders not found message when user tries and access page that does not exist.
+- **NotFound** component, renders not found message when user tries and access page that does not exist.
+- **Button** component used for buttons across the website with a cohering styling and adaptable usage.
+- **MyCatchesChart** component  displays a line chart showing the number of catches a user has made each month.
+It takes a list of catches (myCatches) as a prop, which includes dates when each catch was made.
+When the component mounts or updates, it calculates how many catches were made in each month and then updates the chart data to display this.
+This component uses useState for managing chart data and useEffect for recalculating this data whenever the list of catches changes, ensuring the chart always reflects the latest information.
+- **NotificationsComponent** is designed to handle user notifications in an interactive and user-friendly manner.
+Upon mounting, it initiates a process to fetch notifications for the user, displaying a loading state until the notifications are retrieved successfully.
+The central feature of this component is a bell icon that, when clicked, reveals a modal window.
+This modal displays all the notifications that have been fetched.
+Each notification is presented with its content and creation time, and users have the option to remove any notification directly from this interface.

+The component have a dynamic notification count indicator: a small dot appears on the bell icon if there are unread notifications, providing a visual cue to the user that there are new notifications.
+The process of fetching and displaying notifications is managed through asynchronous operations, making sure that the user interface remains responsive and up to date.
+In case there are no notifications, the component informs the user that there are no new notifications.

 #### Future Features